Second Brain AI Apps: We Tested the Best 10 in 2026

 - The mobile app is new and still a bit buggy at times.

-- It’s not as conversational as tools like ChatGPT
+- It’s not a conversational AI

 - It's not as flexible as a Note app